goldshore/goldshore-github-io/README.md

 If either secret is missing the deploy workflow will fail early, prompting the operator to add them before proceeding.

-Provision a Cloudflare D1 database named `goldshore-db` and copy its ID into `wrangler.worker.toml` under the `[[d1_databases]]` block.
+Provision a Cloudflare D1 database named `goldshore-db` and copy its ID into `apps/api-worker/wrangler.toml` under the `[[d1_databases]]` block if you attach it to the Worker in the future.
 Initial seed tables can be created by running:
 The public contact form posts to Formspree after passing Cloudflare Turnstile validation.
 To finish wiring the production form:

-The Worker expects Cloudflare Pages projects mapped to:
+The Worker expects Cloudflare Pages projects mapped to the appropriate origins via `PRODUCTION_ASSETS`, `PREVIEW_ASSETS`, and `DEV_ASSETS` variables in `apps/api-worker/wrangler.toml`.

 Example Worker binding block: